Unknown's avatar

 I am impelled to repeat the points I have made before.
 There are so many bad effects of these excessive numbers.

 • In general, celebrants have lost esteem in the eyes of the general public.
-I don’t see them looked to now for a range of other personal ceremonies (namings, adolescence, dedication of houses, industry transitions etc.).
-I don’t see them looked to as skilled ceremonialists for public ceremonies such as Anzac Day, or university and school graduations, building openings and the like.
+I don’t see them looked to now for a range of other personal ceremonies (namings, adolescence, dedication of houses, industry transitions, etc.).
+I don’t see them looked to as skilled ceremonialists for public ceremonies such as Anzac Day, university and school graduations, building openings, and the like.

 THE NUMBERS: This is how I see it.